brendanwhit/pocs-final-project/docs/index.md

 lingering persistence of the idea, and then immediate decay at the end of the contest.

-Table~\ref{Tab:Emergent} contains the top 10 most shocking events for the following 3 categories:
+Table 1 contains the top 10 most shocking events for the following 3 categories:
 Words,
 Hashtags,